 Mission and History

-In 2003, Bill Morse heard a story about a young Cambodian man, an ex-child soldier named Aki Ra, who had started a small landmine museum in Cambodia, was searching for landmines by hand, and defusing them with a stick; all for free.
-Aki Ra had also established a Relief Center, a home for wounded and abandoned children.
+In 2003, Bill Morse heard a story about a young Cambodian man and ex-child soldier named Aki Ra.
+He had started a small landmine museum in Cambodia and was searching for landmines by hand, and defusing them with a stick; all for free.
+Aki Ra had also established a Relief Center and home for wounded and abandoned children.
 He and his wife Hourt were caring for over a dozen of these kids.